Book an appointment at BlueNetHOSPITALS Los Cabos easily via Whatsapp and save time.

 • The seizure lasts for more than 5 minutes

-• Seizure occurs right after another
+• The seizure occurs right after another

 • The person doesn't wake up